 Attachments submitted are the last version at time of distribution.
 Final documents will be distributed under separate cover as they are updated and made available.

-- A 1.
-Draft Ordinance (including draft Five Point Plan the Expenditure Plan as Attachment A what will become attachment B of the Ordinance)
+A 1.
+Draft-Ordinance (including draft-Five Point Plan the Expenditure Plan as

-- B. 2 Draft-Resolution

-- 3. Five-Point Plan
+- B.-2 Draft-Resolution - 3.
+Five-Point Plan

 Prepared by: Matt Raymond, Chief Communications Officer Cosette Stark, Director, Research and Development